 Joseph Wade Zulauf III (born October 7, 1984) is an American author of fiction, horror, fantasy, literary fiction, children’s literature, and poetry.
-His main piece centers on a lower grade, chapter book series titled The Balderdash Saga.
+He is the author of the chapter book series titled The Balderdash Saga and Kingdom in Chains.
 His writing style is clean and concise but often found with dark undertones.

 Zulauf has received numerous awards, including the Marjorie Flack Award for Fiction.
 His novel The Underground Princess (The Balderdash Saga, Book 1) received the Awesome Indies Approved badge, the Reader’s Favorite Finalist badge, and the Reader’s Favorite Five Star badge.

 J.W.
 Zulauf was born on October 7, 1984, in Truckee, California, the son of Janet and Joseph Zulauf Jr. He lived there for his first five years before moving across the country with his family to Maryland, where he spends his adult life with his wife and daughter.

 Zulauf has referenced his struggle with school throughout his life until adulthood.
 He’d always had an interest in storytelling and books, though he didn’t read very often.
 In fact, it wasn’t until his father gave him a copy of The Stand by Stephen King that he decided to commit to writing.
 Up until that point, he claims he could barely read.
 “The Stand and Harry Potter pretty much saved my life,” he once said in an interview.

 Zulauf took to horror right from the start, writing short stories laced with the macabre tones of King and R.L.
 Stine.
 His style changed as he met teachers who helped push him in different directions.
 After writing about ten unpublished stories, he found one teacher in particular who pushed him toward literary fiction and poetry.